- This event has passed.

-Join us at Stretford Public Hall on Saturday 17th September, for our Heritage Open Day, 12 till 4pm.
+Join us at Stretford Public Hall on Saturday 17th September, for our Heritage Open Day.

-We will be celebrating the history of our beautiful building and learning about the people and event that has left a lasting legacy on the hall.
+We’ll be celebrating the history of our beautiful building and learning about the people and events who have left a lasting legacy on the hall.

 - 1pm: Local resident and historian Bill Mather has been digging deep into the Stretford Local History Society’s Archive and has unearthed some old films of Stretford.
 Do you remember swimming at Cyprus Street Baths?
 Were you in the pageant at Longford Park in 1958?
 What was Chester Road like in the 1960s?